JASONews/glow-hover.nvim/README.md

 ```

 ## Limitation
-This plugin only supports Neovim on linux or MacOS.
+This plugin only supports Neovim on Linux or MacOS.

 ## Acknowledgement
 This plugin is inspired by [glow.nvim](https://github.com/ellisonleao/glow.nvim)